suiy02/winGPT/README.md

 ## How to Use winGPT

-To use winGPT, you need to first have an OpenAI API key.
-Once you have your API key, you can download the winGPT software from this GitHub repository.
+To use winGPT, you need to first get an OpenAI API key from https://platform.openai.com/account/api-keys

 After downloading the winGPT software, you need to enter your OpenAI API key into the winGPT configuration file.
 Once you have entered your API key, you can launch winGPT and start using chatGPT from anywhere on your Windows computer.